askmike/gekko/docs/internals/events.md

 - When: In liquid markets roughly every minute.
 - Subscribe: Your plugin can subscribe to this event by registering the `processCandle` method.
 - Async: When subscribing to this event the second argument will be a callback which you are expected to call when done handling this event.
 - Notes:
   - Depending on the gekko configuration these candles might be historical on startup.
 If this is a concern for consumers, make sure to deal with this properly.
-  - In illiquid markets (of less than a trade per minute) Gekko will caculate these candles in batches and a few might come at the same time.
+  - In illiquid markets (of less than a trade per minute) Gekko will calculate these candles in batches and a few might come at the same time.
   - These are always one minute candles, this is the lowest level of market data flowing through a gekko stream.
 - Example:
       {